towersvault/shinpokered/README.md

 - Added Vanilla Options Reset
 - Non-link battles in hard mode use the Stadium 1 formulas for critical hit probability
 - Strength hotkey requires facing a boulder to activate
+- Adjustements to how trainers use healing items
+  - Lance now has 2 hyper potions per pokemon like the rest of the elite 4
+  - The Rival battles from the SS Anne through Pokemon Tower use super potions
+  - The Rival battles after Pokemon Tower and up through Route 22 2nd-round use hyper potions
+  - The Champion can use Full Heals in response to a status effect with a 25% chance
+  - All trainers that use any kind of potion now use it with a 50% chance if their HP is low enough
+    - Gym Leaders and mid-game Rival: below 1/5th total
+    - Elite-4 and Champion: below 1/3th total

 #Bugfixes
 -----------